Human intelligence: Cattell–Horn–Carroll theory

 Modern tests do not necessarily measure of all of these broad abilities.
 For example, Gq and Grw may be seen as measures of school achievement and not IQ.
 Gt may be difficult to measure without special equipment.

 g was earlier often subdivided into only Gf and Gc which were thought to correspond to the nonverbal or performance subtests and verbal subtests in earlier versions of the popular Wechsler IQ test.
 More recent research has shown the situation to be more complex.

-Controversies

-While not necessarily a dispute about the psychometric approach itself, there are several controversies regarding the results from psychometric research.

-One criticism has been against the early research such as craniometry.
-A reply has been that drawing conclusions from early intelligence research is like condemning the auto industry by criticizing the performance of the Model T.